-Nobody likes mold.
-It’s ugly, slimy, and irritating.
-In cases of black mold, it can even have negative effects on our health.
-However, mold affects parrots a lot more than it does humans.
-What might seem like annoying yet harmless fungal growth might be slowly destroying your parrot’s lungs.
+Mold affects parrots a lot more than it does humans.
+What may seem like annoying yet harmless fungal growth could be gradually destroying your parrot’s lungs.

 Mold is dangerous for parrots because it causes a respiratory issue called aspergillosis.
-This happens when a parrot inhales the spores produced from mold, and they accumulate in the lungs.
-This infection builds up over the course of a few weeks to a few months.
-It will slowly deteriorate the bird’s cells from the inside.
+This happens when a parrot inhales the spores produced by the mold and they accumulate in the lungs.

-The parrots most susceptible to this infection are those with compromised immune systems.
-If your parrot is healthy, it is less likely to suffer from aspergillosis, even when coming into contact with mold.
+Parrots with compromised immune systems are most susceptible.
+If your parrot is healthy, it is less likely to get aspergillosis, even if it came into contact with mold.

 Can Mold Kill Parrots?

-Mold can kill parrots if they’re exposed to the substance for long periods of time.
-After several weeks spent in a cage with mold, the parrot will eventually die from lung issues.
-However, long before it reaches a fatal stage, the parrot will grow very ill.
+Mold can kill parrots if they’re exposed to it for too long.
+After several weeks spent in a cage with mold, a parrot will eventually die from lung issues.
+However, long before it reaches a fatal stage, the parrot will grow ill.
 It will:

 - Become lethargic

 You can usually spot the signs of mold before they’re no longer possible to reverse.
 However, this isn’t always the case.
 If your parrot is repeatedly exposed to mold several times throughout its life, it may develop a chronic illness.
 It’ll be more susceptible to mold each time it’s exposed, and it may develop more severe symptoms.

 This usually happens when a parrot’s cage is not cleaned out frequently enough.
 It may be left dirty or damp long enough for mold to grow.
 If this happens several times a year, your parrot’s life will be in danger.